• Skip to primary navigation

 Colorado means red in Spanish and is used in the name to describe the sauce, which is typically made with a variety of red chiles.

-• kidney and black beans
+• kidney beans and black beans

 I can almost guarantee Casa Mia did not make their chili with chocolate, but I couldn't help myself.
 It's adds richness and makes the sauce extra smooth.